Skip to Main Content

 All Housing Residents, excluding those residing in Family Housing, are required to purchase a meal plan.

-For students who are under the age of 21 and have completed fewer than 24 credits, the minimum meal plan is the 11 meal plan.
-For students at least 21 years of age or who have completed 24 credits, the minimum meal plan is the 4 meal plan.
+For students who are living on campus for the first time, under the age of 21, or have completed fewer than 30 credits, the minimum meal plan is the $2,000 Plan.
+For students who have either live on campus for at least one smester, are at least 21 years of age or who have completed 30 credits, the minimum meal plan is the 4 meal plan.

 Meal plans: